ja-guzzle/docs/docs/How to guides/Ingest data/Working with Databases- JDBC.md

 In the animation below, we add a filter to the column ID that is ID>3.
 In the Sample Data we now only see the Data entries which satisfy this condition.

 ![image alt text](/img/docs/how-to-guides/ingest_data/jdbc2.gif)

+ < GIF required :  If sql is selected >

 ## JDBC as a Target or Reject